MiltoniaSpectabilis/booking-system-api/README.md

 ## Pagination

-The API supports pagination for endpoints that return lists of resources (e.g., bookings, users, rooms).
+The API supports pagination for endpoints.
 Use the `skip` and `limit` query parameters to control the pagination:

 - `skip`: Number of items to skip (default: `0`)